Azure Blob storage: Premium (preview), hot, cool, and archive storage tiers

 Blobs in the hot storage tier have the same latency as blobs in GPv1, GPv2, and Blob storage accounts.
 Blobs in the cool storage tier have a similar latency (in milliseconds) as blobs in GPv1, GPv2, and Blob storage accounts.
 Blobs in the archive storage tier have several hours of latency in GPv1, GPv2, and Blob storage accounts.

 Blobs in the cool storage tier have a slightly lower availability service level (SLA) than the blobs stored in the hot storage tier.
-For more details, see SLA for storage.
+For more information, see SLA for storage.

 Are the operations among the hot, cool, and archive tiers the same?